mathieu-benoit/hello-humanitec/docs/common.md

   ```
 </details>

-### [PA-HUM] Create a custom Workload resource definition
+### [PE-HUM] Create a custom Workload resource definition

-As Platform Admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 Customize the Kubernetes `Deployment` manifests for all our Workloads in Production Environment Type by adding the `securityContext` sections and other security features ([reference](https://docs.humanitec.com/integrations/resource-types/workload)):
 ```bash